 They can fix the shape of the tooth and restore your smile instantly.
 They also help stop further complications such as nerve pain and tooth decay.

 If the crack occurred close to the surface of your gum, the American Dental Association recommends that you have the tooth extracted and substituted with a dental implant.
-By removing the tooth and giving the gap time to heal, the doctor will be able to install a metal post on the gum surface before placing the implant that has the same appearance as a real tooth.
+By removing the tooth and giving the gap time to heal, it may be necessary to install a metal post on the gum surface before placing the implant that has the same appearance as a real tooth.
+We do not place dental implants but can refer patients when necessary.
 This aspect will help prevent infection or possible root canal in the future.
 This process takes time to heal, compared to other procedures.

 With proper care and dental procedure, you should have your normal healthy smile back in no time.
 Contact us so we can help guide you in making the best decisions!